quinton-ashley/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 I primarily used [waifu2x](https://github.com/nagadomi/waifu2x), a free, web-based upscaler that uses deep convolutional neural networks, and I've gotten some incredible results out of it for certain textures, most notably the goo textures.
 I manually ran each texture through waifu2x, and inspected them, testing settings to see what looked best.
 I used [Bighead's Custom Texture Powershell script](https://forums.dolphin-emu.org/Thread-dolphin-custom-textures-info) to make the goo and other seamless textures, big thanks to him!

 For version 2 I used a combination of waifu2x and Filter Forge's plastiwrap filter using a method that Dolphin forums user razius taught me.
 About half the pack is razius' work and half is my work to finish what he started.
 This was a collaboration we started two years ago but I lost interest and didn't have time to work on it back then.
+Now, thanks to the COVID-19 pandemic, I finally finished it!

 ## Recommended Settings